-Sagit is a Berklee College graduate and touring musician, this is her offered musical program “Songs of Peace” - Songs and dances from around the world introducing new and special instruments.
-There are 20 different instruments that she's mastered and collected from around the world.
+Sagit is a Berklee College graduate and touring musician, this is her offered musical program “Song & Dance Around the Globe” - introducing new and special instruments and cultures that she appreciates around the globe.
+Starting with the story of the creation of the universe and it's elements, to planet earth and its nature, plants and animals, going on a journey and meeting different cultures.
+In the program, Sagit will play 20 different instruments that she's mastered and collected from around the world.

 Program Description: Songs of Peace "Dance to, sing along with, and experience traditional music from cultures across the world!
 Berklee Graduate, International performer Sagit Zilberman performs and facilitates “Songs of Peace,” an interactive global music program.
 This program introduces children to instruments such as the didgeridoo, space-drum, recorder and saxophone in a new and exciting way, and empowers them to use their voices and body to dance and sing in harmony with her and others in the group.”

 recommended time - all week.
 Recommended ages: 0-5 and parents/families fee: Ideally $400.
 Really small library/small budget - $250 or however you can offer (please try your best) Length: 45-60 minutes (could stay longer for Q&A or show my instruments) *Program could fit outside too if there is an outlet there.